 This is another recipe from my Czech collection.
 I remember my granny made it every summer topping it with all sorts of fruit.
 So if you can't get hold of apricots, choose different fruits without any worries.
 We've successfully tested peaches, nectarines, plums and even redcurrants and blackcurrants.

 I always make this cake on the biggest tray I have.
 The big tray is ideal as once the cake is done it has a perfect thickness, the right amount of fruit and just enough sweet coconut crumble.
 If you wish to have the sponge slightly taller simply use a smaller tray.

-- wake the yeast up in warm milk with 1 tbsp of sugar and 1 tbsp of flour
+- Wake the yeast up in warm milk with 1 tbsp of sugar and 1 tbsp of flour

 - Make sure milk and mayo are not cold as it would slow down rising process

 - Prove the dough 3 times in a warm room or proofing cupboard.
 (I found that putting the bowl in the oven with just the oven light on is what my dough likes)

 - Don't let the dough over prove (every room has a different temperature and the rising time will vary so the size of the risen dough is the best indicator.
 When it doubles its size it's ready for the next step, leave it longer and you are risking that the gasses trapped in the dough will kill the yeast)